-• Personal handwritten letters are best, but emails are a good option if you are unable to send a letter by post.
+• Personal typed or handwritten letters are best, but emails are a good option if you are unable to send a letter by post.

 • Local MPs are answerable to their electorates, and need to know your views.